mattermost/docs/source/messaging/welcome-to-mattermost-channels.rst

 Some of the major benefits of using Channels include:

 - All your team communication is in one place with channels for topic-based, group-based, or meeting-based project collaboration
-- Integrated voice, video, file, and link sharing
+- Integrated voice, video, file, and link sharing.
 - Removes information and organizational silos with Direct 1:1, Group Messaging, as well as site-wide search
 - Markdown and code syntax highlighting
 - Persistent communication history